 Understanding Preferred Name (Nickname)

-When a contact is created or synced from a POS or LOS, it will most often pass their legal name to Aidium.
-The ideal way to always speak to your borrowers and co-borrowers as they wish to be addressed.
-This is where Preferred Name comes in.
+When a contact is created or synced from a POS or LOS, their legal name is usually what's passed into Aidium.
+But that doesn’t always reflect what they go by in everyday life.
+That’s where the Preferred Name field comes in.

 Follow along or jump to a specific section: